-For the first time in 155 years, Archival Prints of the original draft letter written on August 22, 1862 by President Abraham Lincoln to N.Y. editor, Horace Greeley.
+For the first time in over 155 years, Archival Prints of the original handwritten letter by President Abraham Lincoln to Horace Greeley on August 22, 1862.

 Words from this masterpiece are etched on Lincoln Memorial walls; My paramount object in this struggle is to save the Union and is not either to save or destroy slavery.